apache/celeborn/docs/monitoring.md

 Instead of using the configuration file, a set of configuration parameters with prefix `celeborn.metrics.conf.` can be used.

-Celeborn's metrics are decoupled into two
+Celeborn's metrics are divided into two
 _instances_ corresponding to Celeborn components.
 The following instances are currently supported:

 * `master`: The Celeborn cluster master process.
-* `worker`: A Celeborn cluster worker process.
+* `worker`: The Celeborn cluster worker process.

 Each instance can report to zero or more _sinks_.
 Sinks are contained in the `org.apache.celeborn.common.metrics.sink` package: